Balazs-Lab/Escapability/README.md

 This repository contains the following:
 * [Viral Escape Pipeline](https://github.com/Balazs-Lab/Escapability/blob/main/Viral%20Escape%20Pipeline/) - pipeline and code used for the analysis of viral escape from antibodies, this was the software used to identify the primary antibody escape mutations
-* [Viral Escape Data](https://github.com/Balazs-Lab/Escapability/tree/main/Viral%20Escape%20Data) - viral escape Excel data tables for each sample set, these can be used to explore the frequency of amino acid at every site
+* [Viral Escape Data](https://github.com/Balazs-Lab/Escapability/tree/main/Viral%20Escape%20Data) - viral escape pipeline output data Excel tables for each sample set, these can be used to explore the frequency of amino acid at every site
 * [Viral Diversity Pipeline](https://github.com/Balazs-Lab/Escapability/tree/main/Viral%20Diversity%20Pipeline) - pipeline and code used for analysis of viral diversity prior to treatment with antibodies

 ## System Requirements